Notice: This page requires JavaScript to function properly.

 Covariance is a measure of the joint variability of two random variables.

-To compute covariance in Python, you can use the np.cov() function from the NumPy library.
-It requires two parameters: the sequences of data for which you want to calculate the covariance.
+To compute covariance in Python, use the np.cov() function from the NumPy library.
+It takes two parameters: the data sequences for which you want to calculate the covariance.

 The result is the value at index [0,1].
 This course won't cover the other values in the output, refer to the example: